Solo Retreats: Why the First Day Doesn’t Count

 But there were too many.

 The more I walked, the more my mind opened up.
-The sound of the waves, the movement of the tide, the instant delight of pelicans and dolphins (can you really spot either without gasping aloud?), the small details I wanted to hold onto.
+The sound of the waves, the movement of the tide, the instant delight of pelicans and dolphins (can you really spot either without a delighted gasp?), all the small details I wanted to hold onto.
 My mind kept reaching for a way to capture it, to turn it into something tangible.

 Eventually, I couldn’t keep up.